A Ladder in the Middle of Nowhere — Modern Paraphrase | fresh.bible

 Early the next morning, he took the stone he'd been sleeping on, stood it upright as a pillar, and poured oil over the top of it.
 He named the place — which means "house of God."
 Before that, it was just a town called Luz.
 Nobody special.
 Nothing remarkable.

-That's the part that gets me. didn't go to a .
+That's the part that gets me.
+Jacob didn't go to a .
 He didn't seek out a sacred site.
 He collapsed, exhausted and alone, on random ground — and God met him there.
 Sometimes the most holy moments happen in the places you'd never think to look.
 The place you feel most alone, most uncertain, most undeserving?
 That might be exactly where God shows up.
 Not because the location is special — but because he is.

 Then did something new.
 For the first time in the story, he made a to God:

 "If God will be with me and watch over me on this journey, and give me food to eat and clothes to wear, and bring me back safely to my father's house — then the Lord will be my God.
 This stone I've set up will be God's house.
-And of everything God gives me, I will give back a full ."
+And of everything God gives me, I will give back a full tenth."

 Now, you can read this two ways.
-Some people see it as being — still negotiating, still making deals.
+Some people see it as Jacob being Jacob — still negotiating, still making deals.
 "If you do this, then I'll do that."
 And honestly?
 There's probably some of that in there.
 He was a deal-maker by nature.

 But there's also something real happening.
-This was a man who had just encountered the living God for the first time on his own — not through his father, not through his mother's scheming.
+This was a man who had just encountered the living God for the first time on his own — not through his , not through his mother's scheming.
 Just him and God.
 And his response was: I want to belong to you.
 I want to give back to you.
 That's not nothing.
 It's raw and imperfect, but it's the beginning of something.

 And isn't that how it usually starts?
-Not with a polished prayer or a perfect commitment — but with someone who just had their world rearranged, trying to figure out what to do with it. would spend the next twenty years getting shaped, humbled, and wrestled into the man God was making him.
+Not with a polished or a perfect commitment — but with someone who just had their world rearranged, trying to figure out what to do with it.
+Jacob would spend the next twenty years getting shaped, humbled, and wrestled into the man God was making him.
 But it started here.
 On a rock.
 In the middle of nowhere.
-With a promise he didn't deserve and a God who showed up anyway.
+With a he didn't deserve and a God who showed up anyway.